AdobeDocs/workfront.nl-NL/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md

 * Opmerkingen maken over een systeemupdate
 * De mogelijkheid om de status, voorwaarde en datum toe te wijzen tijdens het plaatsen van opmerkingen
 * Aangepast formulier bewerken
-* De informatie &quot;namens &lt; gebruikersnaam >&quot; wanneer een Workfront of groepsbeheerder zich aanmeldt als een andere gebruiker en namens deze een opmerking toevoegt.
+* De informatie &quot;namens &lt; gebruikersnaam >&quot; wanneer een Workfront of groepsbeheerder zich aanmeldt als een andere gebruiker en namens deze een opmerking toevoegt. <!-- Replace this bullet with this, when re bring this back: The "on behalf of < user name >" information when a Workfront or group administrator logs in as another user and adds a comment on their behalf was originally removed.
+It has been reinstated in October 2023.-->
 * De optie &#39;Vraag om goedkeuring&#39; wanneer u personen een label geeft terwijl u een opmerking aan een document toevoegt.

 >[!NOTE]